jmoiron/sqlx/index.md

 ## Getting Started

 You will want to install `sqlx` and a database driver.
-Since it's infrastructureless, I recommend mattn's sqlite3 driver:
+Since it's infrastructureless, I recommend mattn's sqlite3 driver to start out with:

 ```
 $ go get github.com/jmoiron/sqlx
 $ go get github.com/mattn/go-sqlite3
 ```

-## Introduction to SQLX
+## Handle Types

 `sqlx` is intended to have the same *feel* as `databse/sql`.
 There are 4 main **handle** types: